ROBERT FLORES, LAWYER FOR CHRISTIAN AID MINISTRIES (CAM), CONFIRMS VICTIMS OF JERIAH MAST WERE OFFERED MONEY

 We will provide a monthly spread sheet with reflecting all funds paid out.
 These spreadsheets will reflect victims as “Victim 1… Victim 2” and so on, to protect their identity.
 At present we have a list of victims whose allegations have been documented in various public record, as well as some confirmed by Jeriah’s own admission, or CAM staff and missionaries, with the awareness that that number could grow exponentially.

-The initial proposal, based on feedback regarding monthly living costs, is to raise $225 to $300 monthly for victims with a spouse and family, and up to $75 or $100 for single victims.
+The initial proposal, based on feedback regarding monthly living costs, is to raise $200 monthly for victims with a spouse and family, and up to $75 for single victims.
 This would meet a portion of basic survival needs and support counseling costs.
-We will partner victims, expecting them to contribute in meaningful ways to their community as part of taking initiative and responsibility for their own healing.
+We will partner with victims, expecting them to contribute in meaningful ways to their community as part of taking initiative and responsibility for their own healing.
 Healing comes in many forms, and one of the most significant ways is by moving beyond our hardship and helping others (Isaiah 58).
 This would be a blessing to the communities in which the victims reside, thereby hopefully helping to reintegrate them into their communities.
-We will ask them to update the committee in ways they have contributed to their communities, which will help establish meaningful relationships with the team.
+They will also need to be actively looking for work.
+We will ask them to update the committee in ways they have contributed to their communities, and job search efforts, which will help establish meaningful relationships with the team.

 In total we hope to raise $2500 monthly, with the present victim count, which would a surplus for unexpected medical care, for new victims who come forward (and are confirmed), and to create a small reservoir.
 While we would not plan to send American representatives frequently, we would from time to time send someone, and would need funds for this.
 All such expenses would be reflected on monthly expense sheets.
 These expense sheets would be inspected and accuracy confirmed by a minimum of three individuals each month.
 These individuals will be given names of victims being supported, but will be asked to hold those names in confidence.